Introduction

 Stamped concrete patios offer protection against cracking, they look great and really help with footing and getting proper traction in any type of weather.

 Common stamped concrete patio designs include brick, flagstone, cobblestone, slate, and many others.
-One major benefit of concrete over the actual stones is that the stones are quite expensive and the labor costs dramatically increase.
+One major benefit of concrete over the actual stones is that the stones are quite expensive, and the labor costs dramatically increase.

 You can have the look, feel, and functionality of the cobblestone, the slate, and any other type of rock just by using a pattern.
 These patterns can be purchased online, or you can call your local cement shop and ask them for a quote to get the job done.

-Most likely anyone in the cement/concrete patio industry will be able to do concrete stamped patios, since they are very popular.
+Most likely anyone in the cement/concrete patio industry will be able to do concrete stamped patios since they are very popular.

-Installing a natural stone patio can become very costly as compared to concrete as I have said.
-With natural stone, you have to place each stone perfectly one by one which is very time-consuming.
+Installing a natural stone patio can become very costly as compared to concrete, as I have said.
+With natural stone, you have to place each stone perfectly one by one, which is very time-consuming.

 When you do a stamped concrete patio, you simply use concrete imprinting tools to push the imprint on the still wet concrete.
+This process is not only efficient but also significantly reduces labor costs.

 With today’s advances in cement paint, you can individually paint each portion of the stamped rock to resemble the types of rocks you are trying to mimic.
-After the concrete has been painted, you can come through with some epoxy treatment to provide a nice clear sheen which is a durable topcoat gloss.
+After the concrete has been painted, you can come through with some epoxy treatment to provide a nice clear sheen, which is a durable topcoat gloss.

-We have discussed a couple of the benefits already, such as durability, price and installation, but I’d like to touch on one more topic involving durability.
+We have discussed a couple of the benefits already, such as durability, price, and installation, but I’d like to touch on one more topic involving durability.

 When you install a natural stone patio, you have to clean each rock, or else it will come loose as time goes on.
 The grout that is used often breaks down over time as loads are put on each individual stone in the set, leading to chips, cracks, and even loose rocks over time.

 The concrete stamps also provide a great way for the water to travel and evacuate the patio surface, whereas stones tend to channel the water into low spots, where the water sits and deteriorates the rocks and grouting surfaces.
+This enhanced drainage capability helps prevent water damage and erosion, thereby extending the lifespan of your patio.

 Stamped concrete overlay refers to a process of applying a special coating to existing concrete.
 Obviously, creating new concrete is a rather expensive process when compared to concrete overlay through the application.
 This process is also called imprinted concrete.